rooksdh/resume/index.md

 <details closed>
   <summary><b>Linux</b></summary>
   <br>
-  <p>I took the LPI Linux Essentials course offered in Linux Academy.
-Some of the specific skills I learned include:
+  <p>I took the 16-hour LPI Linux Essentials course offered in Linux Academy.
+This course provided me with a broad over view of the functions at one's disposal within Linux.
+Most of the course dealt utilizing the command line to achieve a specified task.
+Some of the specific topics discussed within the course included:
   <ul>
     <li>Understanding command line basics</li>
     <li>Linux-embedded systems</li>